A 19-year-old with a van full of guns and explosives plotted to assassinate Biden, feds say

 The 19-year-old’s focus on Biden started in the spring, according to the order.
 Between March and May, Treisman ran a number of Google searches linked to his plot against Biden, including queries on state gun laws and rifle parts.
 Days after Sen. Bernie Sanders (I-Vt.) suspended his presidential campaign, Treisman, who had suggested in a Reddit post that he had to “save bernie,” posted a meme with the caption questioning whether he should kill Biden.

-He did so from the meme-sharing platform iFunny, which has become a popular hub for White nationalists and far-right propaganda.
+He did so from the meme-sharing platform iFunny, which has become a popular hub for white nationalists and far-right propaganda.
 Last year, another 19-year-old was arrested for posting a meme in which he threatened to “slaughter and murder any doctor, patient, or visitor” at an abortion clinic.

 Judging by cellphone records and financial transactions, federal officials say Treisman made his way to within a few miles of the former vice president’s home in Delaware on May 3, the Daily Beast reported.
 Biden campaign spokesman Michael Gwin declined to comment to The Washington Post and referred questions on the matter to the Secret Service, which did not immediately return a request for comment.